arnisoph/saltstack-foreman-formula/README.rst

 The long-term goal is to have a comfortable formula and all Puppet modules used by the foreman-installer (kafo) to be replaced by Salt Stack Formulas.

 * do initial Foreman setup (domains, proxies, OSs, etc.) with hammer CLI (WIP)
-* general: implement concept of executing the formulas in the correct order
 * show full example/ demonstration/ screencast of how to use this and other formulas

 Instructions